Volunteer

 What They Do

-Provide emergency shelter and serves meals to the homeless.
-Teache low-income people how to build resources and escape poverty.
+Provide emergency shelter and serve meals to the homeless.
+Teaches low-income people how to build resources and escape poverty.

 Volunteer Work Available